Squirm: Plot

 While on the boat, Mick is bitten by a worm.
 Roger shows his bitten-off thumb and tells Mick and Geri that worms attack when electrified.
-Mick gets off the boat to tend to his wound, leaving Geri with Roger; Mick and Alma take the skeleton's skull to an abandoned dental office, where they compare its teeth with X-rays and confirm the skeleton is Beardsley's.
-Roger makes advances towards Geri, but the worms they brought as bait attack him and crawl into his face.
-He runs off into the woods and Geri tells Mick what happened.
+Mick gets off the boat to tend to his wound, leaving Geri with Roger.
+Next, Mick and Alma take the skeleton's skull to an abandoned dental office, where they compare its teeth with patient X-rays and confirm the skeleton is Beardsley's.
+Roger makes advances towards Geri, but the worms brought as bait attack him and crawl into his face.
+He runs off into the woods; Geri later tells Mick what happened.
 Mick and Geri visit the worm farm to find Roger, but Mick finds Willie's body being eaten by worms.
-They try telling Sheriff Reston, but he ignores them.
+They report their findings to Sheriff Reston, but he ignores them.
 Mick deduces the worms killed Beardsley but cannot figure out why they attacked him.

 While Mick and Geri are eating dinner with Naomi and Alma, the worms eat through the roots of a tree, causing it to crash into the house.
-Mick realizes electricity is still being released from the power lines and that the wet soil is acting as a conductor; he hypothesizes the worms only come out at night.
-Mick tells Geri to keep everyone inside equipped with candles and leaves to get plywood to board up the house.
-Roger, whose face has been deformed by worms, attacks Mick and knocks him unconscious.
+Mick realizes electricity is still being released from the power lines and that the wet soil is acting as a conductor; he further hypothesizes the worms only come out at night.
+Mick tells Geri to keep everyone inside equipped with candles (in order to ward off the worms) and leaves to get plywood to board up the house.
+Roger, whose face has been deformed by worms, attacks Mick in the woods and knocks him unconscious.
 He then enters the house and kidnaps Geri.
 The worms infest the house and attack other places in town.
-Sheriff Reston and a woman are eaten alive in a jail cell, and people at a bar are attacked and eaten.
+Sheriff Reston and his date are eaten alive in a jail cell, and people at a bar are attacked and eaten.

 Mick regains consciousness and finds Naomi's remains, covered in worms, at the house.
 When he goes upstairs, Roger attacks and chases him downstairs.
 Mick pushes Roger into a pile of worms, which engulf him.
-Mick frees Geri and tells her that Naomi, and presumably Alma, are dead.
+Mick frees Geri and tells her that Naomi, and possibly Alma, are dead.
 While they try escaping through a window, Roger crawls out of the pile of worms and bites Mick in the leg.
-Mick beats Roger to death with a flashlight before climbing onto a tree with Geri, where they stay until morning.
-Upon waking up, they realize the worms had disappeared and a repairman informs them that the power has been restored.
-Alma, who survived by hiding in a chest, comes out and looks out the window.
+Mick beats Roger to death with a flashlight before climbing into a tree with Geri, where they stay until morning.
+Upon waking, they observe that the worms have disappeared; a lineman informs them that power has been restored to the town.
+Alma, who survived by hiding in a chest, emerges and looks out the window.
 Geri and Mick rush into the house to meet her.